-It should contain a warning statement specifically above where the purchaser signs, you can find the wording of this here http://www.qld.gov.au/ .
-In your agreement indicate if any chattels are to be excluded, for example, pot plants or machines.
-Dishwashers, range hoods, curtains and blinds are usually included.
+It should contain a warning statement precisely above where the purchaser signs; you can find this wording here: http://www.qld.gov.au/.
+In your agreement, indicate if any chattels are excluded, such as pot plants or machines.
+There is the usual inclusion of dishwashers, range hoods, curtains, and blinds.

-If there are swimming pools, you should either get a pool safety certificate from a licensed inspector, or give the purchaser a Form 36 – ‘notice of no pool safety certificate’ before selling (accessible from QBCC at https://www.qbcc.qld.gov.au/home-building-owners/pool-safety/selling-or-leasing-property-pool ).
+If there are swimming pools, you should either get a pool safety certificate from a licensed inspector or give the purchaser a Form 36 – ‘notice of no pool safety certificate’ before selling (accessible from QBCC at https://www.qbcc.qld.gov.au/ ).
 A copy of the completed Form 36 must be sent to QBCC before settlement.
 The purchaser must obtain a pool safety certificate within 90 days of settlement.

 Step 2: Pricing

-You can look for comparable sold properties and for sale properties online
+Look for comparable sold properties and on sale properties online

 Ask for a property valuation estimate or range from real estate agents.